segdeha/blog/posts/quick-update.md

 Anyway, I don’t want to make any promises, but I hope to be blogging occasionally again now that I am settling in in my new home, New Zealand!

 PS: We’re hiring!

+_Don’t you just love the background image on this post?
+I made it for this little article I wrote about [Kiwi Culture](https://segdeha.com/kiwiculture/)._